timnon/pyschedule/README.md

 pip install pyschedule
 ```

 Here is a hello world example, you can also find this document as a <a href="https://github.com/timnon/pyschedule-notebooks/blob/master/README.ipynb">notebook</a>.
 There are more example notebooks <a href="https://github.com/timnon/pyschedule-notebooks/">here</a> and simpler examples in the <a href="https://github.com/timnon/pyschedule/tree/master/examples">examples folder</a>.
-For a technical overview go to the <a href="https://github.com/timnon/pyschedule/blob/master/docs/pyschedule-overview.md">overview notebook</a>.
+For a technical overview go to <a href="https://github.com/timnon/pyschedule/blob/master/docs/pyschedule-overview.md">here</a>.

 ```python
 # Load pyschedule and create a scenario with ten steps planning horizon